DavidZhongtai/davidzhongtai.github.io/content/_index.md

 - [Business Analyst @ American Supply Association D.NEXT Lab](/professional/asa) -->

 ## Recent News
-**[10-25-2023]**
+**[2-21-2024]**
 <div style="margin-left: 1em;">
-I recently launched and am working on <a href="https://careersprep.io">CareersPrep.io</a>, an all-in-one career-prep resource for early career and new graduate people.
+I decided to start documenting some of the books and content I am reading <a href="/readings/all">into a reading list here</a>.
+The intent for this is to become a centralized place for all of my various readings + thoughts.

 </div>
 <br>